specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-specflow.md

 ## Installation

-The SpecSync for TFS synchronization tool can be installed by adding the [`SpecSync.AzureDevOps`](https://www.nuget.org/packages/SpecSync.AzureDevOps) package from NuGet.org:
+The SpecSync for Azure DevOps synchronization tool can be installed by adding the [`SpecSync.AzureDevOps`](https://www.nuget.org/packages/SpecSync.AzureDevOps) package from NuGet.org:

 ```text
 PM> Install-Package SpecSync.AzureDevOps